JuulLinders/ComplexSystems.github.io/_posts/Blog module 7 Recurrent Quantification Analysis.md

 *Table 1: property values for subset 1*

 Interpreting these parameters is not standard.
 Using literature we aim to understand what these parameters mean for the heart rate time series.
 The percentage of recurrent points or recurrence rate is rather straight forward.
 Marwan et al (2007) mention that it is a measure of the density of recurrence points in the recurrent plot.
 As stated, this rate has been fixed to between 1 and 5 percent when the radius was determined.
 Using a radius of 20 we obtain a recurrence rate of 4.76.
-Given that the majority our heart rate measurements lie between 60 and 140 this radius is rather large to obtain a recurrence rate of 4.76.
+Given that the majority our heart rate measurements lie between 60 and 140 this radius is rather large.
 The length of the diagonal lines in an recurrent plot can be linked to the predictability of the underlying system (Marwan et al., 2007).
 For our time series the average length of the line structures is relatively small (8.01) comparing to the length of the longest diagonal line segment.
 The Shannon information entropy is a measure of the complexity of the dynamics (Letellier, 2006).
 The proportion of recurrent plots forming vertical line structures, or laminarity, indicates the tendency of a point to repeat the same state.
 This proportion is high for our recurrence plot, which could mean that the time series tends to return to the same state often.

 For the sake of consistency we will use the same radius for the second subset.